DataDog/documentation/content/en/account_management/guide/usage-attribution-migration.md

 #### Tag values

-In the v1 API, if a resource is tagged with the same tag multiple times that will show as a pipe (`|`) separated string in the column of the tag.
+In the v1 API, if a resource has the same tag multiple times, it appears as a pipe (`|`) separated string in the column of the tag.

 Example: